XaviousD/xaviousd.github.io/_posts/2022-06-11-100-days-of-homelab-day-1.md

 # DAY 1

 So Day 1 was more of a combination of 3 days of things so I could get a domain up and running and Jekyll Setup.
-Thankfully it wasn't to bad
+Thankfully it wasn\'t to bad

 * **[COMPLETE]** Setup/Register Domain (hyperionmedia.us)